rightjs/rightjs-docs/docs/en/docs/core/class.md

     Klass.include(Module, Module, ...);
     Klass.extend(Module, Module, ...);

-__NOTE:__ the mixins follow the same priority principles as it is in the [Ruby][] language.
-If you inject your modules _with_ a class definition, then the class own methods will overwrite methods from the modules.
-But if you inject your modules _after_ class was defined by using the `include()` and `extend()` methods, then methods from the modules will overwrite methods in the class.
+__NOTE:__ The mixins follow the same priority principles as they do on [Ruby][].
+If you inject your modules _with_ a class definition, then the class' own methods will overwrite methods from the modules.
+But if you inject your modules _after_ a class was defined by using the `include()` and `extend()` methods, then methods from the modules will overwrite methods in the class.